 The Patrol function is under the direction of Patrol Commander.
 Our officers, divided among four squads, patrol Colerain Township on 12-hour shifts.
 Officers are supervised by Patrol Sergeants and designated Officers in Charge.
-The Patrol Commander monitors beat activity and makes necessary changes to provide adequate service.
+The Patrol Commander monitors beat activity and makes necessary changes to provide exceptional service.

 Officers working their beat take more ownership and take a more proactive approach in deterring crime and responding to the needs of the community.
-Officers getting to know their businesses and recognizing when things are “out of place” are just two examples of community policing.

 The Colerain Police Department utilizes a “problem-solving philosophy” to address the needs of the community.